Reviews You Can Rely On

 Conclusion

-After countless miles on the single track and high-fiving until our hands hurt, we compiled our notes and data to tabulate which pedals are the best for which purposes and which ones are best left on the shelf.
+After countless miles on singletrack and high-fiving until our hands hurt, we compiled our notes and data to tabulate which pedals are best for which purposes and which are best left on the shelf.
 Whether you're crushing high alpine passes, counting ounces, or just looking for an affordable set to get you in the game, GearLab has you covered.
-It is our hope that this review will guide you to the pedals that not only mesh well with your shoes and bike but also fit your individual riding style.
+We hope this review will guide you to pedals that not only mesh well with your shoes and bike but also suit your riding style.
 Happy trails!

 Searching for more bike beta?
 We've tested a variety of mountain bikes and bike accessories over the last decade.
-If you're looking for flat pedals, our flat pedal review may also be of interest.
-We've tested top-rated mountain bike shoes for men and the best women's mountain bike shoes, as well as flat pedal shoes.
-We've also reviewed essentials such as half-shell helmets, our favorite bike racks, the best hitch racks, bike multi-tools, and more to get you outfitted for your next adventure.
+If you're looking for flat pedals, our flat pedal review may also interest you.
+We've tested top-rated mountain bike shoes for men and women's mountain bike shoes, as well as flat pedal shoes.
+We've also reviewed essentials such as half-shell helmets, our favorite bike racks, bike multi-tools, and more to get you outfitted for your next adventure.

 Joshua Hutchens